COLLEGE OF PUBLIC HEALTH

 Licensure/Certification: Students who complete an MPH at Temple University are eligible to sit for the Certified in Public Health (CPH) exam offered by the National Board of Public Health Examiners and the Certified Health Education Specialist (CHES®) exam offered by the National Commission for Health Education Credentialing, Inc. (NCHEC).
 For more information about credentialing in public health, visit https://www.nchec.org/.

 Non-Matriculated Student Policy: Non-matriculated students are required to speak with an advisor before registering for classes and to obtain the permission of the professor, whether the coursework is taken in the on-campus or online format.
-If accepted to the program, a maximum of three courses (9 credits) may be applied toward the degree program.
+If accepted to the program, a maximum of three courses (9 credits) with a grade of B or better may be applied toward the degree program.

-Financing Opportunities: Limited Teaching and Research Assistantships are available in the College of Public Health and are assigned on a competitive basis among students who academically excel.
-The Graduate School website details the types of graduate student support.
+Financing Opportunities: Limited Teaching and Research Assistantships may be available in the College of Public Health and are assigned on a competitive basis among students who academically excel.
 Assistantships are awarded on a term or annual basis.
-Students whose Fall applications are complete prior to or at the application deadline are reviewed for eligibility for Teaching Assistant (TA) positions.
 TAs can work 5 to 20 hours per week in any combination of teaching assignments made by the department and must meet the English Language Proficiency standards set by the University and the College.
-Students who hold Teaching or Research Assistantships are not permitted to hold other employment without the written prior approval of their advisor, the Director of Graduate Programs and the Graduate School.
+Students who hold Teaching or Research Assistantships are not permitted to hold other employment without the written prior approval of their advisor, the Graduate Program Director and the Graduate School.
 To be considered for a Teaching or Research Assistantship, complete an application form that is sent to students upon admission to the MPH program.

 Admission Requirements and Deadlines